NX-AI/tirex/README.md

  However, we plan to provide fine-tuning support in the future.
 If you are interested you can also get in touch with NxAI.

 - **When loading TiRex I get error messages regarding sLSTM or CUDA**:
 > Please check the section on [CUDA kernels](#cuda-kernels) in the Readme.
 In the case you can not fix your problem you can use a fallback implementation in pure Pytorch.
-However this can slow down TiRex considerably!
+However this can slow down TiRex considerably and might degrade results!